 Impacts Common to Both Transbay Terminal Alternatives.
 Land use impacts would result under either Transbay Terminal Alternative.
-Development of the Terminal and the temporary terminal would require the acquisition of 11 parcels and demolition of five buildings (see Section 5.2, Displacements and Relocation).
+Development of the Terminal and the temporary terminal would require the acquisition of six parcels and demolition of five buildings (see Section 5.2, Displacements and Relocation).

 Additional impacts would occur due to off-site staging and parking requirements for both AC Transit and Golden Gate Transit.
-Buses would be stored under the West Approach to the Bay Bridge between Stillman, Perry, Second and Fourth Streets, a site currently used for automobile parking.
-The project would include the construction of a parking deck immediately west of Fourth Street between Perry Street to the north and Stillman Street to the south, to make up for the loss of surface parking being used as a transit storage area.
+Buses would be stored at a lot on Harrison Street between Second and Fourth Streets, a site currently used for automobile parking.
+The project would include the construction of a parking deck in the area bounded by Harrison Street to the north, Bryant Street to the south, Third Street to the east and Fourth Street to the west, to make up for the loss of surface parking being used as transit storage area.